mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### How do you find the parameters in logistic regression?

-there is no closed form solution for estimating the parameters of a logistic regression.
+There is no closed form solution for estimating the parameters of a logistic regression.
 Instead, an iterative search algorithm is used.
 The most common choices are the Newton-Raphson algorithm and Gradient-descent algorithm, but there are [many possibilities](https://en.wikipedia.org/wiki/Search_algorithm).

 #### What is Softmax regression and how is it related to Logistic regression?